molgenis/molgenis.org/public/documentation/ref-emx.md

 # Entities options
-Required columns:
+## Required columns

+### entity
-* entity : unique name of the entity.
+unique name of the entity.
 If packages are provided, name must be unique within a package.

-Optional columns:
+## Optional columns

+### extends
-* extends : reference to another entity that is extended
+reference to another entity that is extended

+### package
-* package : name of the group this entity is part of
+name of the group this entity is part of

+### abstract
-* abstract : indicate if data can be provided for this entity (abstract entities are only used for data modeling purposes but cannot accept data)
+indicate if data can be provided for this entity (abstract entities are only used for data modeling purposes but cannot accept data)

+### description
-* description : free text description of the entity
+free text description of the entity

+### description-{languageCode}
-* description-{languageCode} : description for specified language (can be multiple languages, example: description-nl)
+description for specified language (can be multiple languages, example: description-nl)

+### backend
-* backend: the backend (database) to store the entities in (currently MySQL or ElasticSearch)
+the backend (database) to store the entities in (currently MySQL or ElasticSearch)

+### tags
-* tags : ability to tag the data referring to the tags sections, described below
+ability to tag the data referring to the tags sections, described below

 # Packages options

-Required columns:
+## Required columns

+### name
-* name : unique name of the package.
+unique name of the package.
 If parent package is provided the name is unique within the parent.

-Optional columns:
+## Optional columns

+### description
-* description : free text description of the package
+free text description of the package

+### parent
-* parent : use when packages is a sub-package of another package
+use when packages is a sub-package of another package

+### tags
-* tags : mechanism to add flexible meta data such as ontology references, hyperlinks
+mechanism to add flexible meta data such as ontology references, hyperlinks

 # Tags options (BETA)